actionless/pikaur/README.md

 ##### AlwaysShowPkgOrigin (default: no)
 when installing new packages show their repository name even if they are coming from one of the official Arch Linux repositories.

+##### DevelPkgsExpiration (default: -1)
+when doing sysupgrade count all devel (-git, -svn, -bzr, -hg, -cvs) packages older when N days as being upgradeable.
+-1 disables this.
+0 means always upgrade.
+Passing `--devel` argument will override this option to 1.

 #### [colors]

 terminal colors, from 0 to 15